 How Much Will the 2025 Volkswagen Taos Cost in Fuel Based on Your Driving Habits?

-2025 Volkswagen Taos - a green 2025 Volkswagen Taos parked on a hill overlooking water at dusk - Humberview Volkswagen - Volkswagen car dealership in Toronto, Ontario
+2025 Volkswagen Taos - Humberview Volkswagen - Volkswagen car dealership in Toronto, Ontario

 Rising fuel prices have made efficiency a top priority for Canadian drivers considering a new compact SUV.
 The 2025 Volkswagen Taos offers an appealing balance of practicality and fuel economy, but understanding how your driving habits affect annual fuel costs can help you make a smarter purchasing decision.
 Whether you choose front-wheel drive or all-wheel drive makes a noticeable difference in your yearly fuel budget.

 The redesigned 2025 Taos features updated styling, more power, and improved technology.
 With a starting MSRP of $29,795 for the Trendline FWD model, this compact SUV delivers German engineering at an accessible price point.
-By examining real-world fuel costs across different driving distances, we can show you exactly what to expect at the pump.
+We can show you exactly what to expect at the pump by examining real-world fuel costs across different driving distances.

 2025 Volkswagen Taos Overview